adrian740/Raman-Spectroscopy-ML/README.md

 In addition, Orange3 was installed (via anaconda) to construct the model and evaluate data points.

 # How to use the Code
 The code is split into 3 python files and one Orange3 file.
-These are provided indivdualy for customizability reasons.
+These are provided individually for customizability reasons.

 ## Preprocessing (preprocessor.py)
 Used to format the data into `.csv` files that will serve as the input to Orange3.
 Provide: